kroesche/emiata-video/README.md

 **Assumptions**

-* the start of the primary video and the log file are the same time
+* (FIXED) the start of the primary video and the log file are the same time
-* the log file contains at least as much data as the video duration
+* (FIXED) the log file contains at least as much data as the video duration
-* the instrument panel video is the same duration
+* (FIXED) the instrument panel video is the same duration
 * the overlay positions and sizes are hard coded
 * the overlay properties (text color, bg color, font size, etc) are all hard coded